-- 6. 100% of LAS teachers are highly qualified and are placed in proper teaching assignments - 7.
-LAS utilizes standards-aligned materials which are available to all - 8.
+- 7. LAS utilizes standards-aligned materials which are available to all students - 8.
 LAS, in conjunction with SCUSD, maintains facilities in good repair

 SP#7: Implementation of Common Core State Standards (CCSS) and its role in supporting the fulfillment of LAS Mission